‘Vanderpump Rules’ Star Katie Maloney-Schwartz’s Swimsuit Video Mocked By Fans

 “You and Jax are the most insecure people on the show #uglyontheinside,” chimed in a fourth person.

+Katie has not yet responded to her critics, and the post has racked up more than 417,600 views.
 The 32-year-old has had her fair share of haters, including her own co-stars.

-On the second episode of Season 7, castmate James Kennedy body-shamed the beautiful brunette, reported Bravo.
+On the second episode of Season 7, cast mate James Kennedy body-shamed the beautiful brunette, reported Bravo.
 During a Pride event, the DJ was accused of cheating on his girlfriend, Raquel Leviss, causing him to lash out.
 After Katie made a comment about his shorts, he decided to insult her body.

 “Lose some f***ing weight,” remarked James.

-Katie, who is notorious for speaking her mind, remained level-headed during the interaction.
+Katie, who is notorious for speaking her mind, remained levelheaded during the interaction.

 After the episode aired in December, the SUR waitress spoke to Bravo and revealed the reason she was able to remain calm.